 Return to this screen for updated info on job postings, events and HS counseling news

-Scheduling 2017-2018 - Click HERE for information about the process.
-Forms are available in the CCR and via each student's Naviance account unter Document Library.
+Grades 8 - 11 - Click HERE for information about the process.
+Forms are available in the CCR and via each student's Naviance account under Document Library.
 Click HERE to see the Academic Course Planner.

 College Credit Plus - Letter of Intent.
 Click HERE to get a copy and turn in to Ms. Madden

 Cincinnati State is hosting a parent/student info night Jan 26th.
 Find out more info HERE